Claudia Previn

-Claudia Page Previn Stasny (née Previn; born June 24, 1954) is an American singer, musician, actress, editor and graphic artist.
+Claudia Page Previn Stasny (née Previn; born June 24, 1954) is an American singer, musician, actress, editor, and graphic artist.

-She is the eldest daughter of American jazz and big band singer Betty Bennett and German-American pianist, composer, and conductor André Previn KBE, conductor of the Houston, Pittsburgh, and London Symphony Orchestras and the Royal Philharmonic Orchestra.
+She is the older sister of Alicia Previn, and the eldest daughter of American jazz and big band singer Betty Bennett and German-American pianist, composer, and conductor André Previn KBE, conductor of the Houston, Pittsburgh, and London Symphony Orchestras and the Royal Philharmonic Orchestra.

 Upon Previn's birth, her father wrote Lullaby On The Name of Claudia, Opus 170, No. 9a, published in 1954 by Casa Ricordi and dedicated "to Claudia."
 The song Claudia was released again in 2021 in the Oldies Selection: Best of André Previn.

 Previn is the stepdaughter of the late master jazz guitarist Mundell Lowe.

 Early life and education

 Previn grew up in Hollywood and attended Highland Hall Waldorf School and played guitar well by age 10.

 She studied under her father as well.
 About musically instructing her at classical guitar and her younger sister on the violin, André Previn told the Los Angeles Times, "When I help them it's from an abstract view which I like better than if I picked up the instruments and played."
 She and her sister joined their father on stage at the 44th Hollywood Bowl so he could show them where to put the basket of sheet music he would be using to conduct that evening.

-The childhoods of Previn and her sister Alicia, of splitting time between their divorced mother and father and their respective homes in London, New York and Hollywood, are included in the 2016 book Star Babies: The Shocking Lives of Hollywood's Children by Raymond Strait.
+The childhoods of Previn and her sister Alicia Previn, of splitting time between their divorced mother and father and their respective homes in London, New York, and Hollywood, are included in the 2016 book Star Babies: The Shocking Lives of Hollywood's Children by Raymond Strait.
 In July 2024, Previn spoke at the Julian Branch Library about her parents and growing up in Hollywood, what she called "my soap opera life."